Free Summer Meals!

-The Summer Food Service Program is sponsored by the Gettysburg Area School District and served at Lincoln Elementary School at 98 Lefever Street, Gettysburg PA.
+The Summer Food Service Program is sponsored by the Gettysburg Area School District and served at Gettysburg Area Middle School at 37 Lefever Street, Gettysburg PA.
 The Program is FREE to all children 18 years of age and under.
 Parents should accompany small children.
 Meals are distributed in a drive-thru fashion.

 To receive free summer meals, you do not need to be on the free or reduced meal program throughout the school year.
 This program is open to all children 18 years of age and younger FREE of charge.
 Children should have the ability to chew food.
 Infant food is not available.

 The Summer Food Service Program is a federally funded program operated by the U.S. Department of Agriculture and administered in Pennsylvania by the Department of Education.
 It was established in 1975 to provide meals to children to ensure they receive the same high-quality nutrition during school vacations that they get in school during the school year.
 Continued nutrition helps children return to school after summer is over ready to learn.

-Any organization such as government agencies, summer camps, churches and Community Action Agencies interested in helping to ensure that children in your community have access to summer meals should contact Sandra Weikert at 717-334-6254 ext.
+Any organization such as government agencies, summer camps, churches, and Community Action Agencies interested in helping to ensure that children in your community have access to summer meals should contact the GASD Food Service Department at 717-334-6254 ext.
 1204 for more information.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.